 Change of program

 Students are admitted to a specific graduate program and may be required to reapply if they wish to change their program.
-Change of Program form is available online and at all campuses in the Admission Office and the Registrar’s Office.
+Change of Program form is available online and at all campuses in the Registrar’s Office.

 The Office of Admission at Roosevelt University follows the National Association of College Admission Counseling Statement of Principles of Good Practice and agrees that our employees will: